Find Your Perfect School

 The cost of attendance is $350 per credit unit, regardless of residency.
 Other fees may apply.

-THE THREE BEST SCHOOLS FOR AN ONLINE COUNSELING DEGREE
+THE THREE BEST SCHOOLS FOR AN ONLINE BACHELOR’S DEGREE IN COUNSELING PSYCHOLOGY DEGREE

 East Central University